ayjayt/auditmatic/README.md

 Something to check logs- logtail + etsy/logster
 RDD... graphite
+-- its going to be the google log mlog?
+-- system performance
+system monitor and stuff- system health, systemD Something to send e-mails- configure gmail and...
 Something to hook into multiple systems

-Something to send e-mails- configure gmail and...
-Format the output as HTML
-Add non-interactive mode
-Flags:
-Interactive
-HTML / Graphics
-contate or w/e
-git should detect if file has moved or w/e special option to watch branch activity what should id o with what it updates
+special option to watch branch activity what happens if something is removed
-If git is... missing?